ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 Hidden text in the labels helps screenreader users to navigate the component.

 #### When the ‘Add another’ button is selected, the title changes from 'Participant 1' to ‘Participant 1 of 2’.
-A red remove button with the same labelling (‘Remove Participant 1’) appears under the item.
+A red 'Remove' button with the same labelling (‘Remove Participant 1’) appears under the item.

 {% example template="examples/stacked", colocated="true", height=540 %}

 ### Inline

 The inline (or horizontal) layout is a lean design for up to 3 fields.
-You might want to use when:
+You might want to use this layout:

-- you need to save vertical space in the page design
+- to save vertical space in the page design
-- users need to add a lot of items
+- for users need to add a lot of items
-- the component needs to be placed in 2 or more areas of the page
+- if the component needs to be placed in multiple areas of the page
+- if it makes sense for users to view their items in a rows and columns

-The input labels are visible, and the item number is in hidden text.
+The input labels are visible, and the item number (for example 'Bank name 1') is in hidden text.

-After the ‘Add another’ button is selected, a red 'remove' button appears to the right of the last field.
+After the ‘Add another’ button is selected, a red 'Remove' button appears to the right of the last field.

 {% example template="examples/inline-accounts", colocated="true", height=540 %}

 ### Things to consider

-When you're exploring the 'add another' component, find out where the information is coming from that people need to enter.
+Find out where the information is coming from that people need to enter in the component.
 For example a paper form, notes, a spreadsheet or legacy software.
 This will affect how people need to use it.

 The [‘add to a list’ pattern](/patterns/add-to-a-list/) is similar to the 'add another' component.
-It may be more appropriate for helping users to add a lot of items.

-If you expect that users will need to add more, complex items later on it might be better to start with the ‘add to a list’ pattern.
+The pattern may be more appropriate for helping users to add a lot of items.
+If you expect that users will need to add more items later on it might be better to start with the ‘add to a list’ pattern.
 Switching from the 'add another' component to the pattern involves redesigning the user journey.

 ### Similar or linked components